KalleLahtinen/csv-to-spotify/README.md

 - If undecodable bytes are encountered, they are replaced with the Unicode replacement character (`�`).
 - Ensure your Spotify Developer credentials are correctly set in the `.env` file.

+## Disclaimer

+This project was created with the assistance of Visual Studio Code Agents.
+While efforts have been made to ensure functionality and accuracy, the code may contain errors or limitations.
+Use this project at your own discretion and risk.
+The author assumes no liability for any issues arising from its use.

 ## License

 This project is licensed under the MIT License.